« Go back or View all posts

 When your existing prospects and customers click on an ad or a website link because they’re interested in what you’re offering, don’t make them complete the same form repeatedly.
 Either prepopulate the form for them so all they need to do is click submit or serve up a form requesting different information than you have previously.
 They’ll be much happier with easy access to your new offer and you’ll gain additional insights around their interests.

 Don’t forget that an increasing number of people read their email and surf the web on their mobile devices.
-So be sure to optimise your landing pages for mobile.
+So be sure to optimize your landing pages for mobile.
 Keep in mind that mobile often stacks the two columns of your landing page, putting the left one above the right one.
 If you want your text to be at the top, you should put it on the left-hand side.
 Plus, if you want your message and your form to be viewable on the same screen, you need to make your landing page short and sweet.

 It is critical that you always include a clear and compelling call to action on every landing page for two key reasons.
 First, you don’t want prospects to land on the page and not be certain about what action you want them to take or how to take it.
 Secondly, you need to motivate them to actually take the desired action.
 Simply putting a form on your landing page does not necessarily mean that potential leads will actually complete it – you must tell them exactly what you want them to do.
 They don’t want to try to figure out how to proceed.